LeadersSet expectations that lead to high performance and results.

 - District Readiness to Support School Turnaround

 This guide provides information on how to assess a district’s readiness to support school turnaround initiatives.
 Often, school turnaround efforts focus only on the school’s structure and leadership.
 Rarely do policymakers or practitioners think about school turnaround as a system-level issue requiring fundamental changes in district-level practice to establish the conditions for school turnaround to succeed.
-This guide will also provide an introduction to turnaround readiness conditions that will help districts to best position resources to enable schools to succeed.
+This guide will also introduce turnaround readiness conditions that will help districts to best position resources to enable schools to succeed.

 - Effective Meeting Facilitation: the Sine Qua Non of Planning